tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 # Acknowledgements
 {:numbered="false"}

 This document leverages text from an earlier draft by Paul Hoffman.
-Thanks to Dan Wing, Florence D, Thom Wiggers, Sophia Grundner-Culemann, Panos Kampanakis, Ben S, Sofia Celi, Melchior Aelmans, Falko Strenzke, Deirdre Connolly, Hani Ezzadeen, Britta Hale, Scott Rose, Hilarie Orman, Thomas Fossati, Roman Danyliw, Mike Bishop, Mališa Vučinić, Dirk Von Hugo and Daniel Van Geest for the discussion, review and comments.
+Thanks to Dan Wing, Florence D, Thom Wiggers, Sophia Grundner-Culemann, Panos Kampanakis, Ben S, Sofia Celi, Melchior Aelmans, Falko Strenzke, Deirdre Connolly, Hani Ezzadeen, Britta Hale, Scott Rose, Hilarie Orman, Thomas Fossati, Roman Danyliw, Mike Bishop, Mališa Vučinić, Éric Vyncke, Dirk Von Hugo and Daniel Van Geest for the discussion, review and comments.

 In particular, the authors would like to acknowledge the contributions to this document by Kris Kwiatkowski.